JuliaData/DataFramesMeta.jl/docs/src/index.md

 that more magic happens under the hood.

 Alternatively you can use Chain.jl, which exports the `@chain` macro.
-With Chain.jl, there is no need for `|>` and the first result of the previous expression is assumed to be the first argument of the current call, unless otherwise specified with `_`.
+With Chain.jl, there is no need for `|>` and the result of the previous expression is assumed to be the first argument of the current call, unless otherwise specified with `_`.